ssuarezs/dev-ops-2025i-exam/README.md

 1. A specific type of Kubernetes API object used to extend its functionality, often associated with custom controllers.
 (3) — **CRD**
 2. The practice of applying version control to all aspects of infrastructure, not just code.
 (3) — **IAC**
 3. The concept of designing systems to absorb failure without significant service disruption, often achieved via redundancy.
-(9) — ****
+(9) — **RESILIENT**
 4. A CNCF project that provides a declarative way to manage Kubernetes applications, often through helm charts.
 (4) — **ARGO**
 5. A distributed tracing tool that originates from the OpenTracing and OpenCensus projects.
-(5) — ****
+(5) — **TEMPO**
 6. A specific type of container runtime, a low-level tool that implements the OCI specification.
 (4) — **RUNC**
 7. A key metric in SRE that quantifies the difference between 100% uptime and the desired reliability.
 (5,6) — **ERROR BUDGET**
 8. A FinOps practice that allocates cloud costs back to the business units or teams consuming resources.
 (9) — ****